gpriyanka6111/Payroll-Management-System/README.md

 - Select "Use an existing project" and choose the Firebase project you just configured.
 - For your public directory, enter **`.next`**.
 - When asked to configure as a single-page app, say **No**.
+- When asked to set up automatic builds and deploys with GitHub, say **No** for now.

 ### 3. Build and Deploy